Support structures for the elderly

 Main source of funding

-Financed by the Objectif Global de Dépenses (OGD), borne by Assurance Maladie and CNSA, and paid to establishments via ARS.
+Financed by the Objectif Global de Dépenses (OGD), covered by Assurance Maladie and CNSA, and paid to establishments via ARS.

 Professionals involved in care